 I LOVE Amy Poehler, especially since “Parks and Rec.”
 Her autobiography was entertaining enough, but I felt there were a lot of details about her time working with other comedians (obviously an important aspect of her career, but a bit boring for me to listen to).
+And now there are even planing to make a video game with all the characters of Park and Rec, if it all goes fine it will be launching in elitist games, You can look here for more information and gaming options.
 Still, it offered an interesting insight into the making of a successful female comedian.

 This book was love at first sight, from beginning til end.
 The writing reminded me of one of my favorite authors, Jhumpa Lahiri, whom I have written about before.
 The characters are lovely and fascinating, and you feel a connection with each and every one of them.
 Their pains and joys are so real, it’s like you know them personally.
 I ended this book thinking, what a perfect novel!

 I downloaded this book after a recommendation from a close friend whom I love discussing great books with.
 If she liked it, it surely must be good, and that it was!
 This true story was an eye-opening glimpse into child labor in the United States, and it followed the incredible journey of one very hard-working young Chinese girl.
 And talk about a plot twist!!!
 But you’ll have to check it out for yourself to learn what happens =)